-Consider how often you want to run your PlayStreets - the most frequent you are permitted to run them is once a month, but it could be once a term if you wish, or even just a one off.
+Consider how often you want to run your PlayStreets - the most frequent you are permitted to run them is once a month, but it could be once a term if you wish.
 We advise applying for a (realistic) regularly recurring date, such as the 1st Friday of the month, or the last Friday of each half term.
-Choose the frequency carefully, as changes to the schedule cannot be made once the Traffic Order has been implemented by the council.
+Choose the frequency carefully, as changes to the schedule cannot be made once the Traffic Management Order has been implemented by the council.